 Crohn’s disease is a chronic, autoimmune disorder that affects someone’s entire gastrointestinal tract (GI).
 Because it’s an inflammatory condition, it can also lead to severe problems in other areas of the body, too.

 Inflammatory bowel disease (IBD) represents a group of intestinal disorders that cause inflammation of the digestive tract.
 The most notable of these conditions include ulcerative colitis and Crohn’s disease.
-In the United States, about people have IBD, and it’s believed that roughly 780,000 Americans live with Crohn’s.
+In the United States, about

 The key difference between the two is that ulcerative colitis involves only the colon, while Crohn’s involves the entire digestive tract, from the mouth all the way to the anus, leaving people with Crohn’s susceptible to battling far more diverse physical and emotional complications.